BalajiKs171095/mbcrump.github.io/_posts/2016-09-07-create-macos-sierra-boot-disk.md

 The GM release for macOS Sierra came out today and if you're a registered developer then you install it now.
 I decided that I'd like to create a USB bootable drive and install it on a freshly formatted hard drive.
 Here are the steps that I took.

-*Note: These instructions will work when it is publically released as well.*
+*Note: These instructions will work when it is publicly released as well.*

 I began by downloading the installer directly from the store as shown below: